SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages.md

 > [!IMPORTANT]
 > Modernization tooling and all other PnP components are open-source tools backed by an active community providing support for them.
 There is no SLA for open-source tool support from official Microsoft support channels.

-Page transformation can be used in one or more models and these models can used together:
+Page transformation can be used in one or more of the below models:

 Model | Technique | Audience | Publishing Page support | Comments
 ------|---------- |----------|-------------------------|---------